Table of contents

 A A A

-The cost to build a new house in Australia has surged over the last few years driven by massive supply and trade shortages.
+The cost of building a new house in Australia has surged over the past few years as supply and trade shortages continue to weigh on the market.

 So how much can you expect to spend when building a house in Australia today?